 ROSEN, A HIGHLY RECOGNIZED LAW FIRM, Encourages Trinseo PLC Investors to Secure Counsel Before Important Deadline in Securities Class Action Filed by the Firm – TSE

-WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities Trinseo PLC (NYSE: TSE) between May 3, 2021 and March 27, 2023, both dates inclusive (the “Class Period”), of the important June 20, 2023 lead plaintiff deadline in the securities class action commenced by the Firm.
+WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities Trinseo PLC TSE between May 3, 2021 and March 27, 2023, both dates inclusive (the "Class Period"), of the important June 20, 2023 lead plaintiff deadline in the securities class action commenced by the Firm.

 SO WHAT: If you purchased Trinseo securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.